mstocco/mariostoc.co/content/traininglog/20220501-ironman2022-17weeksout.md

 ### NOTES
 Total Time: **67 Mins** &nbsp;Swim: **2800m** &nbsp;Ride: **0 km**

-Skipped the ride to the pool with the intension of riding afterwork.
+Skipped the ride to the pool (raining) with the intension of riding afterwork.

 In the pool, I did my best to tune into the 250m distance; long enough to feel a fade, short enough not to settle into too easy of a pace.
 There was lane congestion this morning that affected some of my numbers and I worked through the feeling of frustration pretty quickly after being held up too; controlling what I can.